 Adult-to-adult productivity is directly linked to smolt-to-adult return rates, which have also remained below management goals.
-Overall SAR rates for both species show a declining fiveyear trend, and the 5- and 10- year geometric means were all below the NPCC fish and wildlife program objective to achieve a range of 2-6% (mean of 4%; NPCC 2014, 2020; Figure 7; Figure 11).
-The most recently completed migration year cohort of steelhead (MY2018) did, however, have an SAR of 2.06%, which is the first time a cohort has been within the 2-6% recovery range since MY2014 (Figure 7).
-The most recently completed migration year cohort of Chinook Salmon (MY2018) increased from the previous brood year at 0.71%, but is still well below 2% (Figure 11).
-Estimated Chinook Salmon SARs in the past using our analysis have been slightly higher but closely track the estimates provided by the Comparative Survival Study (CSS; McCann et al. 2015).
-Smolt-to-adult returns rates are affected by environmental conditions, predation, and other factors that vary across years, but are also directly influenced by the marine environment and passage conditions at hydropower dams during smolt outmigration (Petrosky et al. 2020).
+The 5-year geometric mean SAR for both species was below the NPCC fish and wildlife program objective to achieve a range of 2-6% (mean of 4%; NPCC 2014, 2020; Figures 7 and 11).
+The most recently completed migration year cohort of steelhead and Chinook Salmon (MY2019) showed SAR rates below the objective range (Figures 7 and 11).
+Further, the SAR rate from MY2018 to MY2019 decreased by 1.38% for steelhead and increased by 0.31% for Chinook Salmon (Figures 7 and 11).
+Estimated Chinook Salmon SARs using our analysis have been slightly higher but closely track the estimates provided by the Comparative Survival Study (CSS; McCann et al. 2015).
+Smolt-to-adult returns rates are affected by environmental conditions, predation, and other factors that vary among years but are also directly influenced by the marine environment and passage conditions at hydropower dams during smolt outmigration (Petrosky et al. 2020).
 Although ocean conditions are becoming increasingly variable and unfeasible to regulate, managers may be able to improve SARs by altering passage conditions at hydropower dams.
-For example, managers have designed flex-spill operations at LGR that may prove beneficial for outmigrating smolts.
+For example, managers have increased the proportion of water flowing through spillways at mainstem dams (including Lower Granite Dam) which may prove beneficial for outmigrating smolts.